Richard Corbett: Languages

 Corbett speaks English, French, German and Dutch.

 Personal life

 Corbett lives in Shipley near Bradford; he formerly lived in the nearby village of Saltaire, for whose World Heritage Status he helped to campaign.
 As an MEP, he had his constituency office in Leeds, where he shared premises with Hilary Benn MP.

-Corbett is married to Lorraine Kirkwood and has three children.
+Corbett is married to Lorraine Kirkwood.
+He was previously married to Inge Van Gaal and Anne De Malsche.
+He has three children and five grandchildren.